JangirSumit/Pro-JS-Tips/let-var-cont/README.md

 But we can change values of const object
 ```
 const emp = { name: "foo", age: 30 }
-console.log(emp);
+console.log(emp);//30
 emp.age = 35;
-console.log(emp);
+console.log(emp);//35
 ```

 Conclusion :
-- We can not redeclare the let and const variables
+- We can not redeclare the let and const variables with the same name.
 - We can re assign the value in let and var but can not in const.
-- We can change the values of const objects.
+- We can change the values of const, var and let objects.

-2. Scope
+2. Scope<br/>
-scope of var is global and accessible through out the functions E.g.- Example 1: if-else
+scope of var is global and accessible through out the functions E.g.-<br/>
+Example 1: if-else
 ```
 function func1() {